I Sold My Soul on eBay

 I Sold My Soul on eBay: Viewing Faith Through an Atheist's Eyes is a non-fiction book by Hemant Mehta, an atheist and blogger, and podcaster, who describes his visits to a variety of Christian churches.
 These visits initially occurred as a result of an eBay auction Mehta created where he offered to visit the worship services of the winning bidder's choosing.
 The media later branded this auction as Mehta "selling his soul."

-Author

-The author of the book, Hemant Mehta, is a writer, and atheist activist.
-He has worked with atheist groups such as the Secular Student Alliance, the Secular Coalition for America, and Center for Inquiry.
-He is currently on the Board of Directors for the Foundation Beyond Belief.
-He writes at his own blog, Friendly Atheist, and has published two other books, The Young Atheist's Survival Guide: Helping Secular Students Thrive and The Friendly Atheist: Thoughts on the Role of Religion in Politics and Media.

 eBay auction

 In January 2006, Hemant Mehta posted an auction on eBay where he explained his background in atheism and offered to go to the worship services of the winning bidder's choosing.
 The auction ended on February 3, 2006, with a final bid of $504 from Jim Henderson, a former minister from Seattle, Washington.
 Mehta later donated that money to the Secular Student Alliance, a non-profit organization for which he served as chair of the board of directors.

 Henderson asked Mehta to visit a variety of churches and write about the experiences on Henderson's website, offthemap.com.
 Mehta eventually wrote about his visits at nine different churches as well as two additional pieces dealing with atheist conventions and Christian media.